du2347/Custom-Portfolio-and-Quantitative-Analysis-/README.md

   4. TIGER GLOBAL MANGEMENT LLC

 ### Objective 2:
-Develop a diversified custom portfolio comprising stocks from reputable companies, specifically Apple Inc. (AAPL), Costco Wholesale Corporation (COST), and Alphabet Inc. (GOOG), based on historical quantitative analyses.
+Developed a diversified custom portfolio comprising stocks from reputable companies, specifically Apple Inc. (AAPL), Costco Wholesale Corporation (COST), and Alphabet Inc. (GOOG), based on historical quantitative analyses.
-Perform a comprehensive analysis of the custom investment portfolio by calculating the annualized standard deviation to assess volatility and risk exposure.
-Visualize rolling standard deviation with a 21-day window to identify volatility patterns within the portfolio.
-Determine correlations with other portfolios to unveil relationships and dependencies.
-Compute the beta against the S&P/TSX 60 index to assess market-related risk exposure.
-Derive Sharpe ratios in a visual bar plot to evaluate risk-adjusted returns.
-Collectively, these analyses aim to provide a holistic understanding of the portfolio's performance, risk characteristics, and relative position compared to market benchmarks, contributing valuable insights for strategic investment decision-making.
+Conducted a comprehensive analysis of the custom investment portfolio by calculating the annualized standard deviation to assess volatility and risk exposure.
+Visualized rolling standard deviation with a 21-day window to identify volatility patterns within the portfolio.
+Determined correlations with other portfolios to unveil relationships and dependencies.
+Computed the beta against the S&P/TSX 60 index to assess market-related risk exposure.
+Derived Sharpe ratios in a visual bar plot to evaluate risk-adjusted returns.
+Collectively, these analyses aimed to provide a holistic understanding of the portfolio's performance, risk characteristics, and relative position compared to market benchmarks, contributing valuable insights for strategic investment decision-making.
 #
 ### Methodology
 #### Performance Analysis